woz5999/SlackCommandAPI/README.md

     npm start

 ###Setup and authentication
-App and Auth tokens are handled via environment variables.
+Auth tokens are handled via environment variable.
 The `authTokens` variable should contain a stringified hash of accepted app tokens along with the corresponding user auth token for accessing the Slack API.
 The app token is used by the server to authenticate incoming requests.
 The auth token is used by the server to authenticate with the Slack Web API on behalf of the user.

 Example:
-`authTokens`: `{"T4ZdouaGsqCxIEUC6ddj50Lv":
+`{"T4ZdouaGsqCxIEUC6ddj50Lv":
 "xoxp-14577477094-14577477126-14571825524-a14226976c"}`

 ###Adding additional commands